h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 > ''In computer vision, transfer learning is usually expressed through the use of pre-trained models.
 A pre-trained model is a model that was trained on a large benchmark dataset to solve a problem similar to the one that we want to solve.
 Accordingly, due to the computational cost of training such models, it is common practice to import and use models from published literature (e.g. VGG, Inception, MobileNet)" (Pedro Marcelino).

-For the most part, pre-trained models used in transfer learning are based on large CNNs.
+For the most part, pre-trained models used in transfer learning are based on large Convolutional Neural Networks (CNNs).
 Why?
 Because CNN's have express high performance and easiness in training.
-In neural networks, Convolutional Neural Networks (CNNs) have become essential to the process of face recognition and object detection.
+In neural networks, CNNs have become essential to the process of face recognition and object detection.
 In layman's terms, a CNN can take an input image, process it, and classify it under certain categories (Eg., Snake, Cat, Dog, Monkey).

 ![](assets/general-neural-network-setup.png)